pammacdotnet/TypstPaper/paper.typ

 ) <tab:diffs>

 = State of the art <sec:art>
 Markup languages and typesetting systems offer several key advantages, including the separation of content from presentation, which allows authors to focus on structure and semantics while ensuring consistent formatting.
-They also enable automation, such as dynamic content generation, cross-referencing, and bibliography management, reducing manual errors and improving efficiency.
+They also enable automation, such as dynamic content generation, cross-referencing, and bibliography management, reducing human error and improving efficiency.

 == Typesetting systems and markup languages
 Modern typesetting relies heavily on computers, with most printed materials now created digitally rather than through traditional methods like typewriters or movable type.
 Professional desktop publishing tools offer precise control over elements like kerning and ligatures, and more general-purpose tools like Microsoft Word have adopted some of these features @Chagnon02.
 Still, these general tools lack the full suite of typesetting capabilities, such as high-quality hyphenation or the ability to flow text across multiple custom regions.
 This gap has led to the use of text-based systems, especially in academia, where LaTeX dominates due to its powerful formula rendering and flexible layout control.